Gene Brucker

 Gene Adam Brucker (October 15, 1924 – July 9, 2017) was an American historian and the Shepard Professor of History, Emeritus at the University of California, Berkeley.
-Brucker studied at Oxford and received his Ph.D. from Princeton University in 1954.
+Brucker was born and grew up in his family farm in Cropsey, Illinois.
+He studied at attended the University of Illinois at Champaign-Urbana where he pursued a BA.
+At Champaign-Urbana, he was influenced by Raymond Stears, a Professor of modern European history.
+In 1943, Brucker was interrupted by World War II in which he served in the Army Corps of Engineers in France.
+He later studied at Oxford and received his Ph.D. from Princeton University in 1954.
 He was immediately appointed to the faculty at Berkeley.
 He received several academic awards, including the Rhodes Scholarship, Fulbright Fellowship, Guggenheim Fellowship, and the National Endowment for the Humanities Fellowship.
 In 1979, he was elected to the American Academy of Arts and Sciences.